 Beginning BACT Credit –

 All fleets may earn and accumulate BACT credits for taking early actions in accordance with subparagraphs (13) through (18) below, but with the exception of such credits for taking early action, all fleets begin with zero carryover BACT credit on January 1, 2013.
-To claim credit, fleets must submit to ARB and retain records as described in sections 2449(g) and (h).
+To claim credit, fleets must submit to CARB and retain records as described in sections 2449(g) and (h).

 Credit for Early Repowers and Rebuilds to More Stringent Emissions Standards – Credit for early repowers can only be claimed for engines that remain in the fleet on the compliance date that the credit is taken.
 Fleets that have repowered their vehicles with Tier 1 or higher engines or rebuilt the engine from a lower Tier to a Tier 1 or more stringent emissions standard before March 1, 2009, will accumulate a carryover BACT credit (in hp) equal to: